liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-screenlets-in-liferay-screens-for-android.markdown

 users, interact with Dynamic Data Lists, and view assets.
 However, what if there's not a screenlet for *your* specific use case?
 No sweat!
 You can write your own screenlet.
 Screenlets can also be written by others and contributed to the Screens project.
+Screenlets can also be added to jCenter and Maven Central for distribution.
 This extensibility is one of Screens' key strengths.

 This tutorial shows you how to create your own screenlets in Liferay Screens for Android.
 You'll create a bookmarks screenlet that lets the user enter the